 June 5, 2017

 OXFORD, Miss. – On May 30, 2017, the UM School of Pharmacy welcomed Lindsey Cooper as its new admissions counselor for Early Entry students.
-Originally from Fulton, Mississippi, Cooper graduated from Ole Miss in 2009 with a bachelor’s degree in Psychology and got her master’s degree in school counseling from Mississippi State in 2011.
+Originally from Fulton, Mississippi, Cooper graduated from Ole Miss in 2009 with a bachelor’s degree in psychology and got her master’s degree in school counseling from Mississippi State University in 2011.
 After six years as a guidance counselor at an elementary school, she spent a year in the Ole Miss Office of Admissions as an admissions counselor before joining the School of Pharmacy.
 She will be guiding high school students through the process of applying for Early Entry into the pharmacy school.

 School of Pharmacy: What do you like about being an admissions counselor for Ole Miss?